Do you want to know how to add a search box to a WordPress page?

 Step 1: Install SearchWP

-To get started, get your copy of SearchWP here.
+To get started, you’ll need to get your copy of SearchWP by visiting the website and signing up for a new account.

-Once done, head over to your SearchWP account and click Downloads.
+Once done, simply head over to your SearchWP account and go to the Downloads tab.

-Next, press the Download SearchWP button and save the plugin’s ZIP file to your computer.
+Next, you can press the Download SearchWP button and save the plugin’s ZIP file to your computer.

 After downloading, copy the license key in the bottom left corner.